 Accreditation is the evaluation process that all aged care homes must undergo to continue to operate.

 Accreditation is carried out by the Aged Care Standards and Accreditation agency established under the Commonwealth 1997 Aged Care Act.
-All assessors have completed an approved training course and are registered as aged care quality assessors with the Quality Society of Australasia (QSA).

 The focus of accreditation is for continuous improvement through assessment and is particularly important.
 This is why Thompson Health Care is constantly looking at the current standard of care and service provided, and continually aiming to improve.